Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Evaluation

 \subsubsection{Injecting Network Delay.}

-We evaluate the performance of all the protocols under network delays injected in the range of 0ms to 150ms.
-As shown in \figref{fig:scalability}(h) and \figref{fig:scalability}(i), \sysname (in both SGX-HW and SGX-SIM modes) maintains higher throughput and lower latency compared to other protocols across all delay settings.
-This demonstrates \sysname's resilience to network-induced latencies, ensuring stable and efficient performance even in challenging network conditions.
+We evaluate the performance of all protocols under network delays injected from 0 to 150 ms. \figref{fig:scalability}(i,j) shows \sysname (HW and SIM) maintains higher throughput and lower latency than all baselines across every delay setting.